 - 1/4 cup shredded soap (Don’t worry; there’s an explanation further down.
 Read on!)

 Step 1: First, let’s talk about those soap shreds.
 Get yourself a mild soap bar, one that you would typically use on your face.

 If you’re a soap maker, use one of your handmade soap bars.
 I especially like the oatmeal, milk, and honey soap for this recipe.
 It’s super easy to make, even if you’ve never made soap before!

 Pour your mixture into a small jar.
-This recipe fits into a half pint mason jar.
-I also am in love with these little jars with cork tops and wooden scoops.
+This recipe fits into a half-pint mason jar.
+I am also completely in love with these little jars with cork tops and wooden scoops.
 They make it super easy to use your scrub, and look too cute sitting on the bathroom vanity.